Harvey Weinstein's accusers

 The actress says she rejected Weinstein's advances and that she believes her acting career suffered as a result.

-She told the New York Times in the early 1990s Weinstein had asked her to stop by the Beverly Hills Hotel to pick up a script for a role.

-She was directed to his room where he was in a bathrobe and asked her for a massage.
+She told the New York Times in the early 1990s she was directed to his hotel room, where he was in a bathrobe and asked her for a massage.
 When she refused she says he grabbed her hand and pulled it toward his crotch.

 More voices

-The first allegations made against Weinstein in the New York Times article were mainly from young women hoping to break into the film industry as well as the actresses Ashley Judd and Rose McGowan.

-Model Ambra Battilana Gutierrez has also said she was groped by Weinstein and later went to New York police, in 2015, saying the producer assaulted her.
-She then met Weinstein wearing a wire, and an excerpt of that recording was published in the New Yorker.
+Model Ambra Battilana Gutierrez has said she was groped by Weinstein and later went to New York police in 2015, saying the producer assaulted her.
+She then met Weinstein wearing a hidden microphone.
+But prosecutors took no action.

+Other stars to have detailed how he made advances in his home or hotel rooms include Brit Marling, Lupita Nyong'O, Lena Headey and Kate Beckinsale.

-Other women who have come forward since then with their stories about Weinstein include French actresses Florence Darel, Judith Godreche and Emma de Caunes.
+Other women who have come forward since then with their stories include French actresses Florence Darel, Judith Godreche and Emma de Caunes.

-US actresses Jessica Barth, Katherine Kendall and aspiring actresses Dawn Denning, who is now a costume designer, Tomi-Ann Roberts, who is now a psychology professor, have also gone on the record with their accounts.
+British model Kadian Noble, US actresses Jessica Barth, Katherine Kendall and aspiring actresses Dawn Denning, who is now a costume designer, Tomi-Ann Roberts, who is now a psychology professor, have also gone on the record.

 TV anchor Lauren Sivan alleges Weinstein cornered her in an empty basement area of a New York restaurant in 2007 and masturbated in front of her.

-And other workers at the Weinstein film company told the New Yorker about their experiences, including Emily Nestor who was a temporary front desk assistant who said she had had to refuse his advances "at least a dozen times".
+And other workers at the Weinstein film company told the New Yorker about their experiences, including Emily Nestor, who was a temporary front desk assistant who said she had had to refuse his advances "at least a dozen times".

-Actress Claire Forlani has said that "nothing happened" between her and Weinstein - but only because she "escaped five times".
+Actress Claire Forlani has said "nothing happened" between her and Weinstein - but only because she "escaped five times".

-"All I remember was I ducked, dived and ultimately got out of there without getting slobbered over," she wrote on Twitter.
-"Well, just a bit."

-She said that massage had been "suggested" and that Weinstein had told her "all the actresses who had slept with him and what he had done for them".

-In an interview with Canadian TV, actress Lauren Holly said the producer had showered and used the toilet in front of her after inviting her to his hotel room in the late 1990s.

-Holly then says Weinstein approached her naked and requested a massage, at which point she "pushed him and ran".
+In an interview with Canadian TV, actress Lauren Holly said the producer approached her naked and requested a massage, at which point she "pushed him and ran".

-Lisa Rose, a former office assistant with Weinstein's Miramax story, told the BBC she had been warned about her employer before she started working for him.

-Rose remembered being in a room alone with him and feeling "really frightened".
-"He didn't touch me," she said.
-"He said nasty things but he didn't touch me."

-Zelda Perkins, a British former assistant of Harvey Weinstein, says she was paid £125,000 ($165,200) to keep quiet after accusing the movie mogul of sexual harassment.
+Zelda Perkins, a British former assistant of Harvey Weinstein, says she resigned after a colleague accused him of trying to rape her.

-She told the Financial Times she signed a non-disclosure agreement in 1998 after making the accusations.

-Perkins said he asked her to give him massages and tried to pull her into bed, but she "was made to feel ashamed for disclosing his behaviour".

 Weinstein's spokeswoman Sallie Hofmeister issued a statement on 10 October in response to the allegations of sexual harassment and assault.